davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 - If you want to do it manually, make an Ubuntu USB installer to generate your DSDT, otherwise, just use/edit the files already available as they appear to have the correct values required
 - Only .aml files should be put into the ACPI folder inside the OC\EFI
 - Determine which .aml files you'll need based on the primary guide
+- A previously configured `SSDT-UIAC.aml` was required to get Bluetooth to work

 ## BIOS Settings